It’s always best to save money to purchase what you need.

 Apply for credit that suits your credit rating.

-Are there any alternative lending streams – for e.g. peer to peer lending, .
-For further information visit https://www.moneyadviceservice.org.uk/en/articles/peer-to-peer-loans.
+Are there any alternative lending streams, for example peer to peer lending?
+For further information visit the Money Advice Service website.

 Your credit limit and interest

-How much you can borrow depends on your personal circumstances, credit rating and level of debt, You may be charged a more expensive interest rate if you have a low credit rating and a high level of debt.
+The amount that you can borrow depends on your personal circumstances, credit rating and level of debt.
+You may be charged a more expensive interest rate if you have a low credit rating and a high level of debt.

 Alternative borrowing options

-Payday loans allow quick access to credit but interest rates are usually much higher that those charged by banks, building societies or credit unions.
-Some borrowers experience difficulty in repaying payday loans and experience even more debt and money management problems
+Payday loans allow quick access to credit but interest rates are usually much higher than those charged by banks, building societies or credit unions.
+Some borrowers experience difficulty in repaying payday loans and experience even more debt and money management problems.

 You may be able to get credit if you use your vehicle as security.
 This is called a logbook loan.